boazsegev/iodine/ext/iodine/fio-stl.md

 ## Reconnect and Failure Behavior

-- **Connection loss**: The `on_close` callback logs a warning and schedules a reconnect via `fio_io_defer()`.
-Reconnection is attempted after a brief delay; on failure, it retries again.
+- **Connection loss**: The `on_close` callback logs a warning, silently purges any stale queued `HELLO` commands (a fresh one is queued on reconnect), and schedules a reconnect via a 1s single-shot timer.
+The delay prevents hot reconnect loops against peers that accept and instantly drop.
+- **Connection attempt failure**: A connect that fails before attach (e.g., connection refused) is reported through the IO layer's `on_failed` callback (the redis protocol's `on_close` only fires for established connections).
+The dangling `conn.io` handle is cleared and the same 1s retry timer is scheduled.
+A synchronous `fio_io_connect` failure takes the same path.
+The failed io is reactor-owned and freed by the IO layer's connecting-protocol cleanup - the engine never frees it.
 - **Handshake**: Every (re)connection starts with `HELLO 3` (auth folded in) as the first queued command; its map reply is consumed by the normal reply FIFO.
 Handshake failure is a hard engine error (the engine stops; there is no RESP2 fallback).
 - **Queued commands**: Commands in the queue on the master stay queued and are flushed once the connection is re-established (after `HELLO`).
-- **Resubscription**: After the `HELLO` handshake, the engine iterates the current Pub/Sub channel maps and re-sends all active `SUBSCRIBE` / `PSUBSCRIBE` commands directly (single batched write, fire-and-forget).
+- **Resubscription**: On every (re)connection, the engine iterates the current Pub/Sub channel maps and queues all active `SUBSCRIBE` / `PSUBSCRIBE` commands at the queue head (batched into a static buffer, one no-wait queue node per flushed batch), right after `HELLO`.
 This restores subscription state without touching ref counts or re-attaching the engine.
 - **Keepalive**: A `PING` is queued on the connection after `ping_interval` seconds idle.
 If the connection has unacknowledged commands when the timeout fires, the connection is forcibly closed and reconnected.
 - **Engine destroyed while commands are pending**: All queued commands have their callbacks invoked immediately with `reply = FIOBJ_INVALID`.
+- **Retry suppression**: Reconnect timers are never scheduled after engine destroy (`running == 0`) or during reactor shutdown, so a close caused by destroy or shutdown does not resurrect the connection.

 ---